Chapter 5: The Boy Dies

 duty when some commander ordered a mad minute.
 That was the name given

 to a designated minute for everyone to fire at once.
-However, if I was
+However, if I were

 starting to feel better about myself and my self-initiative, it wouldn’t